GoogleChrome/web.dev/src/site/content/en/blog/hid/index.md

 ### Send output reports {: #send-output-reports }

-To send an output report to a HID device, pass the 8-bit report ID associated with the output report (`reportId`) and bytes as a [`BufferSource`] (`data`) to `device.sendReport()`.
+To send an output report to an HID device, pass the 8-bit report ID associated with the output report (`reportId`) and bytes as a [`BufferSource`] (`data`) to `device.sendReport()`.
 The returned promise resolves once the report has been sent.
 If the HID device does not use report IDs, set `reportId` to 0.